qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Python `json.dumps(...)` will directly write `NaN`, `Infinity` into result, which is not compliant to JSON standard. `json.dumps(..., allow_nan=False)` will raise `ValueError` if has NaN or Inf.
   - Golang `json.Marshal` will give error if has NaN or Inf.
 - Directly compare equality for floating point may fail due to precision loss.
 Compare equality by things like `abs(a - b) < 0.00001`
 - JS use floating point for all numbers.
 The max "safe" integer is $2^{53}-1$.
-The "safe" here means every integer in range can be accurately represented.
-Outside of the safe range, most integers will be inaccurate.
+Outside of the "safe" range, most integers cannot be accurately represented.
 For large integer it's recommended to use `BigInt`.

   If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be likely inaccurate.
-The workaround is to use other ways of deserializing JSON or use string for large integer.
+The workaround is to use other ways of deserializing JSON or use string for large integer. [^safe_int_timestamp]

-  (Putting millisecond timestamp integer in JSON fine, as millisecond timestamp exceeds limit in year 287396.
-But nanosecond timestamp suffers from that issue.)
 - Floating-point is 2-based.
 It cannot accurately represent most decimals.
-0.1+0.2 gets 0.30000000000000004 .
+0.1+0.2 gets 0.30000000000000004 . [^excel_money].
 - Associativity law and distribution law doesn't strictly hold because of precision loss.
 See also: [Defeating Nondeterminism in LLM Inference](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/), [Taming Floating-Point Sums](https://orlp.net/blog/taming-float-sums/)
 - Division is much slower than multiplication (unless using approximation).
 Dividing many numbers with one number can be optimized by firstly computing reciprocal then multiply by reciprocal.
 - These things can make different hardware have different floating point computation results: